ChrisPritchard/GrislyGrotto/tasks.md

     - [x] would also require the amount of triangles be scalable by width

 - [x] code reorganisation - breakup handlers

+- [ ] easy way to get images, script even into markdown doc.
+    - [ ] non standard html interpreter?
+    - [ ] someway to use inline scripts - perhaps scripts can be embedded as a 'per blog' resource accessble via the static generator
+        - would this just circumvent the csp? perhaps just disable csp for scripts, and improve blacklisting for comments?